 Heroic Albino: Helping an innocent young albino girl find refuge from prejudice among other human oddities is one of the sample scenarios from the supplement Carnival.

-Humanlike Hand Anatomy: In a non-cartoon example, the darklord Markov is cursed to always have the body of a beast and the head of a man, but can invoke this trope on himself at will (by picking primate forms).
+Humanlike Hand Anatomy: In a non-cartoon example, the darklord Markov is cursed to always have the body of a beast and the head of a man, but can invoke this trope on himself at will.
+He favors primate forms anyway, but can opt for hands instead of paws or hooves in his other shapes also.

 The Hunter: Dr. Rudolph Van Richten.
 The PCs may also take on this sort of role depending on how the GM is running the setting.